RoadToDream/SzRemoteOsc/README.md

 **Please note this project is still at an early stage, please use with care.
 Hope it will be helpful**

+## Usage

+Download from [latest release](https://github.com/RoadToDream/SzRemoteOsc/releases/latest) and run, app is packaged with PyInstaller, macOS and Windows version provided.

 ## Deploy
 Require Anaconda installed, run following to setup environment